Omega Protein

 Omega Protein Corporation was a publicly traded US company, founded in 1913 as a fishing operation.
 As of 2015 it still operated a fishing fleet, and produced food ingredients, dietary supplements and animal feed.
 Their products included fish oil, fish meal, and proteins.
 In the 2000s it expanded via acquisitions into ingredients produced from milk and plants.
 On December 19, 2017, Cooke Inc. completed its acquisition of Omega Protein for $22.00 per share.

 Activities

-Omega Protein's fishing fleet takes about 90% of the menhaden harvested in US waters; the extent of its harvest has been a subject of controversy.
+Omega Protein's fishing fleet takes about 90% of the menhaden harvested in US waters and an essential food for the depleting osprey population.
+The extent of its harvest has been a subject of controversy.
 In December 2012, in the face of the depletion of Atlantic menhaden, the Atlantic States Marine Fisheries Commission imposed a limit on Omega's operations, "capping the total annual commercial catch at 170,800 metric tons, about 80 percent of the average harvest from the last three years."

 Environmental record

 For decades Omega Protein has been at the center of controversy over its role in depleting the menhaden populations in the East Coast and in the Chesapeake Bay.
 The company has been cited for 25 violations of Occupational Safety and Health Administration rules and numerous counts of violation of the Clean Water Act.
 In 2017 the SEC's subpoena for information on a subsidiary's compliance with probation terms and protection for whistle-blowers caused company stocks to plunge 20%.